duckietown/book-devmanual-lx/src/consume/2_instructions/3_workbench.md

 Once you are comfortable with the `dts code` workflow, you may want to use some of the additional control provided over each command.
 This section documents each of the flags available to extend the `dts code workbench` command.

+You can also explore the **Behind the Scenes** chapter for more details on what is happening in the background when you run the `dts code workbench` command.

+**Command options:**

 ```
         $ dts code workbench --sim